Plantar Fasciitis Kit Sale

 The shoes you wear every day play a massive role in managing metatarsalgia.
 Even the best orthotic can’t do its job properly in a flimsy, unsupportive shoe.
 Look for footwear with excellent cushioning to absorb shock and a wide toe box that gives your toes room to spread out, reducing pressure on the ball of your foot.
 Aetrex helps to address this by designing footwear for metatarsalgia with these features built right in.
 Our shoes combine our signature arch support with generous cushioning and a foot-friendly shape, creating the ideal environment for your feet and your orthotics.
 Swapping out narrow, tight, or flat shoes for a more supportive pair is one of the most effective changes you can make.

-Helpful Stretches and Exercises
+Simple Stretches and Exercises for Relief

 Gentle movement can do wonders for relieving foot pain.
 Specific exercises for metatarsalgia are designed to improve the strength and mobility in your feet and ankles, which helps to support the metatarsal bones and reduce strain.
 Simple stretches like a calf stretch or toe curls can be done while you’re watching TV or sitting at your desk.
 Strengthening your foot muscles provides better natural support and can help correct imbalances that contribute to pain.
 Think of these exercises as a way to complement the support you get from your orthotics and shoes.
 Just a few minutes a day can contribute to long-term comfort and foot health.